 Non-taxable supply means a supply of goods or services or both which is not leviable to tax under the CGST Act or under the IGST Act.

-Exempt supply” means supply of any goods or services or both which attracts nil rate of tax or which may be wholly exempt from tax and includes the non-taxable supply.
+Exempt supply” means the supply of any goods or services or both which attracts nil rate of tax or which may be wholly exempt from tax and includes the non-taxable supply.

 All India basis.
 (Aggregate turnover includes the aggregate value of all taxable supplies exempt supplies, exports of goods or services or both and inter-State supplies of persons having the same Permanent Account Number, to be computed on an India basis)

 The definition of aggregate turnover excludes (i) Central Tax, State-Tax, Union Territory Tax, Integrated Tax, Cess. (ii) Inward supplies on which tax is payable by a person on a reverse charge basis.

-Aggregate turnover of A Ltd. will be the sum of turnovers of all the three States (i.e.) Kerala, Maharashtra, and Karnataka.
-(Aggregate turnover of persons having the same PAN shall be computed on all India basis.)
+The aggregate turnover of A Ltd. will be the sum of turnovers of all the three States (i.e.) Kerala, Maharashtra, and Karnataka.
+(Aggregate turnover of persons having the same PAN shall be computed on an India basis.)

-Deemed exports means such supplies of goods as may be notified under Section 147 of CGST Act, 2017.(Section 147 of the CGST Act states that the Government may, on the recommendations of the Council, notify certain supplies of goods as deemed exports, where goods supplied do not leave India, and payment for such supplies is received either in Indian rupees or in convertible foreign exchange, if such goods are manufactured in India.)
+Deemed exports mean such supplies of goods as may be notified under Section 147 of CGST Act, 2017.(Section 147 of the CGST Act states that the Government may, on the recommendations of the Council, notify certain supplies of goods as deemed exports, where goods supplied do not leave India, and payment for such supplies is received either in Indian rupees or in convertible foreign exchange if such goods are manufactured in India.)

 (a) all forms of supply of goods or services or both such as sale, transfer, barter, exchange, licence, rental, lease or disposal made or agreed to be made for a consideration by a person in the course or furtherance of business;